SaturdaysAI/Projects/Kigali/Parking-Space-Detection/README.md

    - The app uses OpenCV to draw angled corner boxes around detected parking spaces.
    - Text overlays provide information about empty and filled space counts.

+## Known Issues

+### Missing Modules for Full Functionality

+While deploying the application, you may encounter errors due to missing modules or dependencies.
+These issues occur because certain modules referenced in the code are not included in the current project setup.
+These modules are non-essential for the core functionality of the application but can prevent it from running as expected.

+### Temporary Solution

+To temporarily resolve this issue and deploy the application, you can remove or comment out the calls to the missing modules in the code.
+These modules are not critical for features such as parking space detection and analysis.

+#### Steps to Apply the Temporary Fix:

+1. Open the project files in your code editor.
+2. Locate the lines where the missing modules are imported or called.
+3. Comment out or delete these lines.

 ## Contributing

 Contributions to IntelligentSystemforParkingSpaceDetection are welcome!
 Please feel free to submit pull requests, create issues or spread the word.